stackql/openapi-to-stackql/provider_docs/snowflake-docs/providers/snowflake/image_repository/image_repositories/index.md

   props:
     - name: database_name
       value: string
+      description: Required parameter for the image_repositories resource.
     - name: schema_name
       value: string
-    - name: data__name
-      value: string
+      description: Required parameter for the image_repositories resource.
     - name: endpoint
       value: string
+      description: Required parameter for the image_repositories resource.
     - name: name
       value: string
       description: >-
         A Snowflake object identifier.
 If the identifier contains spaces or special characters, the entire string must be enclosed in double quotes.
         Identifiers enclosed in double quotes are also case-sensitive.
+(Required parameter for the image_repositories resource.)
     - name: database_name
       value: string
       description: >-